Which States *Actually* Have the Best Schools?

 Could these advantages make Massachusetts look better than it really is?

-The Urban Institute’s Matt Chingos recently ran the numbers for every state.
+The Urban Institute’s Matt Chingos recently ran the numbers for every state based on their 2022 NAEP results.
 He controlled for student demographics including gender, age, race or ethnicity, receipt of free and reduced-price lunch, special education status, and English language learner status, and then adjusted the scores accordingly.
 Across 4th and 8th grade math and reading Massachusetts still came in first among all the states

 But I took it one step farther to find out which states did better or worse after controlling for demographics.
 I focused on 8th grade math.
-And on that metric, Massachusetts is slightly under-performing.
-In fact, it comes in 26th place.
+And on that metric, Massachusetts still came out on top, but a surprising group of states joined it, including Texas, Mississippi, Indiana, Louisiana, and Georgia.
+Some of these states may not have impressive scores overall, but they are outperforming what might be “predicted” for them based on their student demographics alone.

 This analysis requires more work than a simple eye-ball comparison of raw averages, but it gives a more accurate sense of what each state’s schools are contributing to student learning.

-The Urban Institute adjustments consider every form of disadvantage that we currently measure.
+The Urban Institute calculations consider every form of disadvantage that the NAEP tests currently measure.
 But it’s also possible to do this sort of analysis and focus on just a single metric.

 For example, would you rather send your child to school in Texas or Wisconsin?